 Scottish government regulations came into effect on 1st February 2022 which will require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then carbon monoxide alarms should also be fitted.
+Upgrading may be required to comply with these regulations.
 Purchasers should satisfy themselves with regards to compliance.